 For example, if you have a first mortgage of $400,000 and a second mortgage of $50,000, the monthly mortgage payment will be a lot lower on the second, even if the mortgage rate is high (and they can be).
 That’s the saving grace.

-The rates are higher for several reasons, one being that they’re subordinate to the first mortgage.
+Second mortgage rates are higher for several reasons, one being that they’re subordinate to the first mortgage.
 That means they’re riskier to the lender because they get paid out second in the case of a foreclosure.

 Another reason they tend to be higher is because the loan amounts are small, as noted, so less interest is earned by the bank.
-And the LTVs are often quite high, meaning there isn’t much of an equity cushion if home prices take a turn for the worse.

 If you go with a fixed option, expect the rate to be higher at the outset because you’re paying for the relative safety and stability of a rate that won’t adjust.

-Tip: You might be able to get a second mortgage with bad credit but the interest rate will likely be high and the LTV could be fairly limited as well.
+Tip: You might be able to get a second mortgage with bad credit but the interest rate will likely be quite high and the LTV could be fairly limited as well.

 Advantages of Second Mortgages

-- Can reduce down payment requirement
+- Can reduce amount of cash needed for down payment

-Second mortgages that are closed concurrently with the first mortgage during a purchase transaction are also referred to as “purchase money second mortgages.”
+Second mortgages that are closed concurrently with the first mortgage during a purchase transaction are referred to as “purchase money second mortgages.”

 As mentioned earlier, these second mortgages allow homeowners to come in with a smaller down payment, or no down payment at all.

 During a purchase transaction, the homeowner can break up the total loan amount into two separate loans called a combo loan.
-The risk is split between the two loans, allowing higher combined loan-to-values and lower blended interest rates.

 Disadvantages of Second Mortgages